SkipGNN: Predicting Molecular Interactions with Skip-Graph Networks: Results

-\subsection{Experimental setup}
+\subsubsection{Experimental setup}

 In all our experiments, we follow an established evaluation strategy for link prediction~(\eg, \cite{zhang2018link,zitnik2018modeling}).
-We divide each dataset into train, validation, and test sets in a 7:1:2 ratio, which yields positive examples (molecular interactions).
-We generate their negative counterparts by sampling the complement set of positive examples.
-For every experiment, we conduct five independent runs with different random splits of the dataset.
+We divide each dataset into train, validation, and test sets in a 7:1:2 ratio, which yields positive examples (molecular interactions). { We generate negative counterparts by sampling the complement set of positive examples.
+The cardinality of negative samples are set to be the same as positive data points.} For every experiment, we conduct five independent runs with different random splits of the dataset.
 We select the best performing model based on the loss value on the validation set.
 The performance of selected model is calculated on the test set.
 To calculate prediction performance, we use: (1) area under precision-recall curve~(PR-AUC): $\text{PR-AUC} = \sum_{k = 1}^{n} \mathrm{Prec}(k) \Delta \mathrm{Rec}(k),$ where $k$ is $k$-th precision/recall operating point ($\mathrm{Prec}(k), \mathrm{Rec}(k)$); and (2) area under the receiver operating characteristics curve~(ROC-AUC): $\text{ROC-AUC} = \sum_{k = 1}^{n} \mathrm{TP}(k) \Delta \mathrm{FP}(k),$ where $k$ is $k$-th true-positive and false-positive operating point ($\mathrm{TP}(k), \mathrm{FP}(k)$).
-Higher values of PR-AUC and ROC-AUC indicate better predictive performance.
+Higher values of PR-AUC and ROC-AUC indicate better predictive performance. { In addition to the PR-AUC and ROC-AUC, we rank each method in each dataset based on its PR-AUC and provide the average rank of a method across four datasets.
+The rank suggests the overall performance of the method compared to others.
+To further show the performance gain of \mname, we resort to statistical test.
+For each method, we take the ROC-AUC and PR-AUC of each run for each dataset as the data samples.
+Then, we compute the p-value for Wilcoxon signed-rank test between SkipGNN and the compared method. }